-Hyouge Mono has an original voice, so original that even if you dislike you cannot deny its peculiarities.
+Hyouge Mono has an original voice, so original that even if you dislike it you cannot deny its peculiarities.
 But does it guarantee enjoyment?
 No. I’m pretty sure that many will not like it.
 Preferring silence to action, speaking to fighting does not appeal to most.
-There are scenes in this anime that silence is the main plot device.
-Reticence has an aesthetic dimension here, holding oneself rather than speaking out everything adds to the world of imperfection (school of imperfection is an aesthetic movement in Hyouge Mono).
-I recommend you to keep in mind that once someone tried to persuade you Hyouge Mono is a gem so you can revisit it later.
-Its originality can be understand better if you have watched many anime and undergone different stages of being anime fan (from calling everything the best anime ever to slowly getting bored, then rediscovering again, and so on).
-Originality can be best understood if you have already conquered lesser mountains.
+There are scenes in this anime where silence is the main plot device.
+Reticence has an aesthetic dimension here, holding oneself and not speaking out everything adds to the world of imperfection (school of imperfection is an aesthetic movement in Hyouge Mono).
+I recommend you to keep in mind that once someone tried to persuade you that Hyouge Mono is a gem so you can revisit it later.
+Its originality can be better understood if you have watched many anime and undergone different stages of being an anime fan (from calling everything the best anime ever to slowly getting bored, then rediscovering again, and so on).
+Originality can be better understood if you have already conquered lesser mountains.

 Social upheaval, constant military conflict and political intrigue are the main characteristics of the Sengoku period; as a matter of fact, it could be described as a chaotic world, a clashing of individuals with vast ambitions.
 Admist the turmoil, the importance of Aesthetics, a philosophy of art, is not be forgotten, which influences that particular era significantly.
 Rather than focussing upon the various battles itself, Hyouge Mono showcases the importance of aesthetics, including fantastic characterization of its varied cast of characters.
 It comes together with a great narrative, along with fantastic and well placed comedy that serve to lighten the atmosphere at appropriate times.